mt-akar/bottom_nav_layout/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+### What is `bottom_nav_layout`?
-`bottom_nav_layout` is a quick flutter app layout for building an app with a bottom nav bar.
-You can get an app with fluent behavior running in seconds.
+It is a quick flutter app layout for building an app with a bottom nav bar.
+You can get an app with fluent behavior running in 15 lines of code.

 ### Why `bottom_nav_layout`?
  - Eliminates all boilerplate code for bottom nav bar coordination.